Links to resources from past events

 Strategy Café Webinars

-All of the Strategy Café webinars are available on our YouTube channel.
+All of the Strategy Café webinars are available on our YouTube channel and our Strategy Café podcast on iTunes, Spotify and Soundcloud.
 Don't forget to subscribe!

 Click the links below to watch each webinar:

 13th December 2018 - Strategy Café: Tackling Gender Pay Gap & Harassment - Leadership at the Equality and Human Rights Commission.
 Due to a technical fault, a recording is not available.
 However, please follow the link for an article about what was discussed.

 12th June 2018 - Strategic Thinking and a Growth Mindset

 Together with Office Space in Town, we hosted our first London Leaders' Conference, an extension of our usual quarterly forums.

 We heard Giles, CEO of Office Space in Town, discuss the growth of his company and his own mindset.

 Nick Mayhew, MD of Alembic Strategy, discussed the Fourth Mind Revolution, the next stage of evolution - telepathy and mind-controlled machinery - that is already real and functioning.

 Roseanna Farish, Client Manager at Alembic Strategy, ran an interactive session about mapping motivation.
 She introduced the 9 key motivating factors and encouraged groups to discuss their motivation differences.

 Don Randall MBE, Consultant, gave a keynote speech about his experience in the City of London Police, specifically the Bishopsgate bomb incidence, and about situational strategic thinking.